ASgoPew/TUI/Documentation/en.md

 ***

-## Класс UIStyle
+## UIStyle class

-Каждый объект VisualObject имеет стили отрисовки, хранящиеся в свойстве Style класса UIStyle.
+Each VisualObject has drawing styles that are stored in the Style property of the UIStyle type.
-Каждое из свойств UIStyle является Nullable, значение null означает, что нужно оставить этот параметр тайла как есть (с помощью этого реализуется прозрачность).
+Each of the UIStyle properties is Nullable, a null value means to leave this parameter is as-is (using this transparency is implemented).
 <details><summary> <b><ins>Properties</ins></b> (click here to expand) </summary>
 <p>